AI4Bharat/IndicBERT/README.md

 ## IndicCorp v2
 🔜 Coming soon...

+## IndicBERT
+A multilingual language model trained on IndicCorp v2 and evaluated on IndicXTREME benchmark.
+The model has 278M parameters and is available in 23 Indic languages and English.
+The models are trained with various objectives and datasets.
+The list of models are as follows:

+- IndicBERT-MLM [[Model](https://huggingface.co/ai4bharat/IndicBERTv2-MLM-only)] - A vanilla BERT style model trained on IndicCorp v2 with the MLM objective
+    - +Samanantar [[Model](https://huggingface.co/ai4bharat/IndicBERTv2-MLM-Sam-TLM)] - TLM as an additional objective with Samanantar Parallel Corpus [[Paper](https://aclanthology.org/2022.tacl-1.9)] | [[Dataset](https://huggingface.co/datasets/ai4bharat/samanantar)]
+    - +Back-Translation [[Model](https://huggingface.co/ai4bharat/IndicBERTv2-MLM-Back-TLM)] - TLM as an additional objective by translating the Indic parts of IndicCorp v2 dataset into English w/ IndicTrans model [[Model](https://github.com/AI4Bharat/indicTrans#download-model)]
+- IndicBERT-SS [[Model](https://huggingface.co/ai4bharat/IndicBERTv2-SS)] - To encourage better lexical sharing among languages we convert the scripts from Indic languages to Devanagari and train a BERT style model with the MLM objective

 ## LICENSE
 All the datasets created as part of this work will be released under a [CC-0 license](https://creativecommons.org/publicdomain/zero/1.0) and all models \& code will be release under an [MIT license](https://github.com/ai4bharat/IndicBERT/blob/main/LICENSE)